ahoho/wine-quality/notes-4-18.md

         * One expert could vary on the same wine
     * Not necessarily susceptible to cultural biases, etc.
     * Won't get drunk, can work at all times of day
+    * Sulfates, volatile acidity, residual sugar
+    * Caveat: although we select sulfates, sugar, whatever, note that these measurements will be different from what we see in the course of winemaking
+    * Caveat: a person might be able to use these "early warning" variables to make better predictions than an agent, but ....blah
+    * Subset of stuff that isn't wine anymore but still predicts wine quality -- human's can't just "taste" ph
 * 2. What makes a good wine?
     * Use exploratory data analysis
     * Correlation plots btw quality and different variables